LaurentTardif/bibliography/devops/registry/src/site/markdown/registry.md

 ## Sonatype Nexus

- Pro
+**Pro**

  * Easy to setup, It just takes seconds to spin-up the docker image.
 It supports persistent volumes and ldap.
  * Is very easy to setup, and supports multiple types of repositories including , npm and maven.
  * OSS version provides Docker registry and proxying support

- Top Con
+**Top Con**

  * Requires POSIX file system for volumes, This will not work on Windows based CIFS volumes, only POSIX compatible volume stores.
- * Their docker image lacks customizations, There isn't much customization that can be don on the docker image that they have.
+ * Their docker image lacks customization, There isn't much customization that can be don on the docker image that they have.
 Specifically presetting some environment settings such as HTTP proxy authentication.

 ## Gitlab Container Registry

 ## JFrog Bintray

-Top Pro
+**Top Pro**

  * Full control and security, Exercise fine-grained access control over who can view, upload to or download from your private repositories.
 Maintain any degree of control through a variety of means, such as IP and geographical restrictions, EULA acceptance and more.
 Automatically provision your organization users via API, or have them silently sign in with SAML authentication to your existing identity provider.
  * Statistics and dashboards, Great statistics on downloads of your Docker images according to tags, geo-location and more..